Professor Christina Victor

 Summary

 Christina joined Brunel in October 2009.
-She is Professor of Gerontology and Public Health and Vice Dean (Research) in the College of Health and Life Sciences as well as the Ageing Studues Theme Leader in the Institute of Environment, Health and Societies.
+She is Professor of Gerontology and Public Health in the College of Health, Medicine and Life Sciences and Associate PVC-Research Culture and Governance.
+She is also Director of the Institute of Health, Medicine and Environments.

 Christina’s initial research interests were focussed upon health and health inequalities and the evaluation of services for older people.
 More recently she developed a keen interest in loneliness and isolation; the benefits of exercise and activity in later life and the experiences of old age and later life amongst minority communities and the experience of ageing for people with intellectual disabilities.
 She has received funding for her research from a range of funders including ESRC, NIHR, Dunhill Medical Trust, Leverhulme and the British Academy.

-Christina has written over 200 journal articles and book chapters and has published 8 books in the field of gerontology.
-Her most recent book, Ageing, Health and Care, was launched by Policy Press at the British Society of Gerontology conference held at Brunel in July 2010.
-She is Editor of Ageing and Society, the leading social gerontology journal in Europe.
-She is a member of a range grant awarding bodies including NIHR and ESRC.
+Christina has written over 400 peer reviewed articles and published 8 books in the field of gerontology.
 She is a Fellow of the Faculty of Public Health and an Academician of the Academy of Social Sciences.
 In 2017 Christina was awarded the Lifetime Achievement award of the British Society of Gerontology and awarded Fellowship of the Gerontological Society of America.
+Her work has been cited 23,000 times and her H idex is 78.
+She has 3 articles in the list of the 100 most cited articles in the field of loneliness and is ranked as one of the top 100 social science and humanities researchers in the UK.

 Qualifications: